pism/pism/doc/browser/pages.md

 a programmer just calls IceGrid.

-\subsection localglobalID "Local" versus "global" Vecs
+@subsection localglobalID "Local" versus "global" Vecs

 PETSc `DM` -based vectors can be "local" or "global".
 (This weird PETSc language should probably be translated as "has ghosts" or "sans ghosts".)
 "Local" vectors include